 The Compensation Committee generally also considers an executive's individual performance in its determination of whether cash incentive or bonus payments should be made to the executive, although currently the committee has determined that the CEO's cash bonus should be based solely on the achievement of the corporate performance bonus objectives.
 The individual performance of each our executive officers (other than the CEO) is evaluated by our CEO, who may have established specific individual performance objectives for these executives and evaluated their actual performance in light of those objectives.
-The individual performance of use concerns on our Board.
+The individual performance of our CEO is evaluated by all of the non-management directors on our Board.
 If the Compensation Committee has established specific individual objectives for the CEO, the non-management directors evaluate the CEO's actual performance in light of those objectives as well.
 Based on these evaluations, the committee determines the portion, if any, of our executive officers' bonus compensation tied to individual performance.